 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 DAI is a cryptocurrency that uses algorithms to maintain a peg to the US dollar.
 It is what is known as a “decentralized” or “algorithmic” stablecoin, and it’s one of the oldest of its kind.

 The DAI stablecoin is part of a protocol called MakerDAO, which mints DAI whenever people issue deposits of volatile cryptocurrencies, like Ethereum.
 These loans are overcollateralized.
 That means, for example, you have to put down, in one vault as of March 2022, $175 of Ethereum to take out a loan of $100 worth of DAI.

 Why bother?
 One popular strategy is to sell that DAI crypto for $100 worth of Ethereum, and then use that to take out an additional loan of DAI, essentially creating more tokens and providing you with a decentralized form of leverage.
-You can also use this DAI within other decentralized finance protocols—and if your returns are greater than the cost of the loan, you’ll be in the green.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+You can also use this DAI within other decentralized finance protocols—and if your returns are greater than the cost of the loan, you’ll be in the green.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 More generally, however, the DAI token is very useful as a stablecoin—one that, given its decentralized governance structure and backing, can’t easily be shut down by a government or anyone on its governance board.